InnoIPA/EXMU-X261-usermanual/tocs/2.Software/check-system.md

 - [Check PL fucntion](#check-pl-fucntion)

 # Overview
+This page shows how to check whole system to make sure everything work properly.

 # Check power
-The 6 led on carrier board should be always on.
+The 6 led on carrier board should be always on, if so the system could be boot properly.
 ![](fig/check-system_led.jpg)

 # Check I/O fucntion